 Buddhism is not something we believe in, but something we do.

 The first step in becoming a Buddhist is taking refuge in the Three Jewels.
-By taking refuge, we commit ourselves to the Buddhist Path, to do it ourselves.
+By taking refuge, we commit ourselves to the Buddhist Path and following the Buddha's teachings.
 The Three Jewels are the Buddha, the Dharma and the Sangha.
 They are called jewels because they are the most precious things to Buddhists.

 Some people think there is only one Buddha, but there are many Buddhas.
 The four great Buddhas of our time are: